kristopherjohnson/KJMenuTableViewController/README.markdown

 * Make it possible to add/remove menu items and change their attributes after menu has already been displayed.
 (As-is, you need to call the table view's `reloadData` method if you change anything after `viewDidLoad`.)
 * Provide a mechanism so that only one item within a section has a checkmark, and when user selects another item the originally checked item is unchecked.
 * Provide the ability to define a menu hierarchy that is handled by a single view controller.
-* Add support for compilation with ARC
+* Add support for compilation with ARC enabled

 ## License